aai-institute/pyDVL/docs/30-data-valuation.rst

 $$v_u(x_i) = \frac{1}{n} \sum_{S \subseteq D \setminus \{x_i\}} \binom{n-1}{ | S | }^{-1} [u(S \cup \{x_i\}) − u(S)] ,$$

-Because the number of subsets $\subseteq D \setminus \{x_i\}$ is
+Because the number of subsets $S \subseteq D \setminus \{x_i\}$ is
 $2^{ | D | - 1 }$, one typically must resort to approximations.
-The immediate
+The simplest
-one is done via Monte Carlo sampling of subsets.
+one is done via Monte Carlo sampling of the powerset $\mathcal{P}(D)$.
 In an equivalent formulation of the expression above using permutations over indices, one can instead do Monte Carlo sampling of permutations.
-If one adds early stopping, one ends with so-called *Truncated Monte Carlo Shapley*, which is efficient and has proven useful in some applications:
+By adding early stopping, one ends with so-called *Truncated Monte Carlo Shapley*, which is efficient and has proven useful in some applications:

 .. code-block:: python